cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

         * It can be shared with colleagues or made publicly available

-## 4 Terminate the VM and start a new VM from the image
+### 4 Terminate the VM and start a new VM from the image

 [TOC](#table-of-contents)

-# left off here
+# Follows: Notes on Day 2

-### Install the Jupyter Notebook server on the VM
+## Installing a Jupyter Notebook server on an Azure VM

 * Is the Jupyter Notebook server installed?
 Enter `jupyter` to find out that it is not